-You will need to demonstrate at least three months relevant technical experience in the 18 months to your application date.
-This could be before or after (or both) the career break (providing the period(s) fall within 18 months of the application date).
+You will need to demonstrate at least 3 months relevant technical experience in the 12 months to your renewal date.
+This could be before or after (or both) the career break (providing the period(s) fall within 12 months of the application date).
 It is important therefore to work with your employer to plan a program of reserved type work to support renewal of your certificate.